CellProfiler/CellProfiler/cellprofiler/data/help/navigation_test_menu.rst

 From the *Test* menu, you can choose additional options:

--  *Exit Test Mode:* Exit *Test* mode.
-Loading a new pipeline or adding/subtracting modules will also automatically exit test mode.
+-  *Start/Exit Test Mode:* Start or Exit *Test* mode.
+Loading a new pipeline or subtracting modules will also automatically exit test mode.
 -  *Step to Next Module:* Execute the next module (as indicated by being underlined)
 -  *Next Image Set:* Step to the next image set in the current image